Iran Says To Meet Nuclear Commitments If Biden Lifts Sanctions - UrduPoint

 Washington's return to the deal, however, could wait, Zarif added.

-"The next stage that will need negotiating is America's return... which is not a priority," he said.
+"The next stage that will need negotiating is America's return... which is not a priority," he said, adding that "the first priority is America ending its law-breaking".